 CalETC requests specific changes to the draft order to ensure that the utilities will be able to effectively administer programs funded by LCFS proceeds.
-These changes include: (1) ensuring that the cap on administrative costs for both holdback programs and the statewide California Clean Fuel Reward (CCFR) program is clearly defined and set at a reasonable amount; (2) simplifying and clarifying the language in the proposed regulation pertaining to utility "holdback" (holdback) programs; (3) clarifying that Publicly Owned Utilities must spend 50% of holdback funds on equity projects, as opposed to 75%; (4) clarifying that San Diego Gas and Electric is a "medium-sized" utility under the regulation; (5) making edits to the regulation that will assist smaller utilities, potentially allowing them to participate in LCFS; (6) modifying the utility reporting requirements to better track deployment of funds to impacted communities, align with the reporting for smaller utilities; (7) requesting that the regulation allow the Executive Officer to approve certain modifications to the CCFR that can improve program responsiveness and efficacy; and (8) requesting implementation assistance on the Credit Clearance Market (CCM).
+These changes include: (1) ensuring that the cap on administrative costs for both holdback programs and the statewide California Clean Fuel Reward (CCFR) program is clearly defined and set at a reasonable amount; (2) simplifying and clarifying the language in the proposed regulation pertaining to utility "holdback" (holdback) programs; (3) clarifying that Publicly Owned Utilities must spend 50% of holdback funds on equity projects, as opposed to 75%; (4) clarifying that San Diego Gas and Electric is a "medium-sized" utility under the regulation; (5) making edits to the regulation that will assist smaller utilities, potentially allowing them to participate in LCFS; (6) modifying the utility reporting requirements to better track deployment of funds to impacted communities, align with the reporting framework required by the California Public Utilities Commission (CPUC), and simplify reporting for smaller utilities; (7) requesting that the regulation allow the Executive Officer to approve certain modifications to the CCFR that can improve program responsiveness and efficacy; and (8) requesting implementation assistance on the Credit Clearance Market (CCM).
 All of these modifications are discussed in Section II, below.